morris/vanilla-todo/README.md

 For example, to-do items are mounted with `VT.TodoItem` and `VT.AppDraggable`.

-Compared to React components, mount functions provide interesting flexibility as components and behaviors can be implemented using the same idiom.
+Compared to React components, mount functions provide interesting flexibility as components and behaviors can be implemented using the same idiom and combined arbitrarily.

 Reference: